Skip to main content

 Home / Living Donation

-More than 100,000 people in the nation are waiting for a lifesaving transplant.
-Many face a lengthy wait for an available organ.
+More than 1,400 people in Wisconsin are waiting for a lifesaving organ transplant.

 Living donor Karon Sandberg shares how she saved her friend Mike’s life by donating her kidney.
 Today about one in four living donors is not related to their recipient.